 Updated: Feb 28, 2021

 I have partnered with Desert Botanical Gardens for this post.
-The best part for me, is they had zero restrictions when it came to my blog post.
+The best part for me is they had zero restrictions when it came to my blog post.
 This is my honest opinion, with no constraints.
 For the record, I pick locations that I want to personally go to.

 I was beyond thrilled to visit this famous botanical garden in Phoenix.
 I have to admit it’s not usually my “thing”.
-However, this is not like the boring Texas scenery that I am used to seeing in the flat lands of Houston.
-Maybe that is why the beauty of this desert landscape just pulls at my heart strings.
+However, this is not like the boring Texas scenery I am used to seeing in the flat lands of Houston.
+Maybe that is why the beauty of this desert landscape just pulls at my heartstrings.
 It makes me want to order a Prickly Pear Margarita, chill, and watch the sunset.
 I cannot believe people get to wake up and see this every day.
 The desert is beyond breathtaking.

-About Desert Botanical Gardens:
+About Desert Botanical Gardens in Arizona:

 This botanical garden is located in Phoenix and is a short drive from the airport.
-The garden is spread across over 55 acres with thousands of species of cactus, trees, and flowers.
-You can spend 2 to 3 hours walking the trails and looking at all the plants that live in some of hottest and driest parts of the world.
+The garden is spread across over 55 acres with thousands of species of cacti, trees, and flowers.
+You can spend 2 to 3 hours walking the trails and looking at all the plants that live in some of the hottest and driest parts of the world.

 1201 N. GALVIN PARKWAY